Jahia/jexperience-google-analytics/README.md

 -
 In order to push your personalizations or optimizations as Experiments in Google analytics you first need to declare them as experiments.

-As soon as the Google Analytics for Marketing Factory module is deployed on your site, you can go to the Personalization/Optimisation Dashboards and open any test you want, you will see a "Track as Experiment" button that will allows you to create an Experiment from the test.
+As soon as the Google Analytics for jExperience module is deployed on your site, you can go to the Personalization/Optimisation Dashboards and open any test you want, you will see a "Track as Experiment" button that will allows you to create an Experiment from the test.

 Remark : Only the published Tests and variants can be used to create an experiment.